Thank you for your interest in contributing to this journal.

-In addition, The Dermatologist reports on medical conferences throughout the world, providing readers with pertinent news from scientific sessions, symposia, and late-breaking clinical trials.
-We collaborate with our Chief Medical Editor, Steve Feldman, MD, PhD, to formulate cutting-edge ideas for articles.
-Depending on the article topic, we’ll contact select members of our editorial board to gain their insights on the topic under consideration to make sure it’s worthy of our readership.
+We collaborate with our Chief Medical Editor, Steve Feldman, MD, PhD, to formulate articles with informative and practical information for today’s dermatologists.
+Depending on the article topic, we will contact select members of our editorial board to gain their insights on the topic under consideration to make sure it is worthy of our readership.

-We also accept already-written original (never published) manuscripts, provided they are well targeted and offer practical and updated information that doctors can immediately put into practice.
-We also aim to include articles that are not focused on one product or drug.
-Instead review articles cover disease states or treatment categories.
-The articles are consistently rate as highly read by our readers.
+We also accept already-written, original (never published) manuscripts, provided they are well targeted and offer practical and updated information that doctors can immediately put into practice.
+We also aim to include articles that are not focused on one product or drug, such as review articles, which our readers consistently rate as highly read.